 It Takes Time

 As you can see from the amount of walking you will be doing, a visit to Monticello will take up a lot of time.
 The website suggests that you set aside at least 2 hours for a visit.
 However, we were here for almost 4 hours and we still didn’t see everything.

 Make sure you set aside of plenty of time for your visit to Monticello.
 If we ever get the chance to go back, I’ll make sure we don’t have any other plans for that day.

 It’s SUPER Educational

-Of course you would expect quite a bit of history when you visit a historical site, but I learned more history in one day at Monticello than I did in an entire year of high school.
-Seriously, it was a total brain overload of information!
-There is so much I didn’t know about our third president.
-And all of it was very interesting – we were never bored during our visit to Monticello.
+Of course you would expect to learn quite a bit of history when you visit a historical site, but I learned more history in one day at Monticello than I did in an entire year of high school!

-Despite our spur of the moment and research-less trip to Monticello, we had a great time.
 It was a beautiful day spent in a beautiful place.
-We learned new and interesting things about our history and had the chance to experience one of the most historical sites in the U.S. I hope we get the chance to go back in the future!
+We learned new and interesting things about American history and had the chance to experience one of the most well-preserved historical sites in the U.S.